Spring Valley School (Chathamangalam)

-School is functioning in the space earmarked by the National Institute of Technology Calicut and is being promoted as a staff welfare measure of the institute and the Department of Electronics and Accreditation of Computer Classes centre in Kozhikode.
+The school is functioning in the space earmarked by the National Institute of Technology Calicut and is being promoted as a staff welfare measure of the institute and the Department of Electronics and Accreditation of Computer Classes centre in Kozhikode.

 Campus

-The Spring Valley School is a senior secondary, co-educational, English medium school functioning in the National Institute of Technology Calicut campus since 1992.
+The Spring Valley School is a senior secondary, co-educational, English medium school belonging to The National Institute of Technology Calicut campus since 1992.
 The school is affiliated to the Central Board of Secondary Education, New Delhi.
 It is managed by National Institute of Technology Calicut Spectra, a charitable society registered under the Societies Act (1860).
-The members of the society are the faculty members of National Institute of Technology Calicut.
-The sole objective of the society is to run the school.
+The members of the society are the faculty members of The National Institute of Technology Calicut.
+The sole objective of the society is to run the school, making it a nonprofit organization.

 Academics

 At the primary level, classes I through IV- children are engaged to acquire knowledge and the teacher functions as a guide and facilitator in the process.
 They are introduced to social norms and moral values through instructions and indoor/outdoor activities.
 Attempts are made to identify the talents in them and training is given to develop these.
-Drawing, painting, dance, music, elocution, storytelling, recitation, writing, dramatics, display drills, sports and games are the skill areas.
+Drawing, painting, dance, music, elocution, storytelling, recitation, writing, dramatics, display drills, sports and games are the main skill areas.
 Science projects, creative writing, clay modeling, craft work etc. form an important part of the activities at this level.
-These are aimed at developing the creativity in children.
+These are aimed at developing creativity in children.

 The classroom instructions involve mostly interactive works to develop the children's communication abilities.
 This forms the core of the educational process at this level and hence special efforts are made to develop the four language skills of learning, speaking, reading and writing.

 In the middle school section – classes fifth through eighth – scope is progressively widened and greater emphasis is given to self learning, logical thinking, analyzing and arriving at correct inferences by the children.

 In the high school section – classes IXth and Xth – greater emphasis is given to acquire proficiency in specific subject areas.
 Development of higher cognitive skills is also emphasized.

 In the senior secondary section- Plus 2 classes- The children are elevated to further heights by narrowing down to specific fields and thrusting on the foundations for further higher studies to professional and non professional levels.